SwaggyP23/MonoAlphabeticCipher/README.md

 # Solution?
 A `mono-alphabetic cipher` works sort of the same as the `Caeser cipher` in terms of using the shifting of alphbet technique, however it adds an extra layer of complexity on top by adding the use of a **Keyword** in order to create a new ordering of the alphabet.
-For example, We all know the standard alphabet that we studied back in kindergarten class:
+For example: We all know the standard alphabet that we studied back in kindergarten class:
 > ABCDEFGHIJKLMNOPQRSTUVWXYZ

 Okay, now lets say the ciphering keyword for today is `Basketball`.